cimug-org/cim-compare/index.md

 - Generation of standalone HTML comparison reports viewable in most standard browsers (e.g. Chrome, Firefox, Edge, etc.)
 - Given the size of comparison reports the initial release includes the ability to auto-locate and expand on a specific CIM class via a search by class name.
 - Model changes represented using color-oriented visualization within reports.

-### Release 1.0.1 [31-Jan-2021]
-Minor release of the **cim-compare** project.
-This release supports:

-- Better command line XMI export version validation and end-user error output. **cim-compare** will now provide more detail on what specifically was invalid for a baseline or target XMI input file that was not exported by an Enterprise Architect exporter currently support by **cim-compare**.
-For example the "Unisys/Rose Format" option must not be checked for an XMI export within Enterprise Architect.
-This is detected and reported to the end-user with graceful termination of execution.
-- Fixed numerous defects reported around the Links section of the comparison reports.
-- Additional improvements to the HTML output generated so that changes are more clearly communicated.